ux-at-icfnext/cleanSlate/_pages/patterns/modal-forced-action.md

 permalink: /patterns/modal/modal-forced-action/
 overview: A forced modal required that action must be taken.
 description: |
    A forced modal required that action must be taken.
-This is especially useful for a session ending or logout. _Read more about [modals](/patterns/modal/) by viewing the default pattern.
+This is especially useful for a session ending or logout. - This modal functions in the same way as the default modal ** except ** modal only closes through button interactions, not from clicking on the screen. _Read more about [modals](/patterns/modal/) by viewing the default pattern.

 usa-link: "https://designsystem.digital.gov/components/modal/"
 #specification: |